'Emerald Sunshine'

 Ulmus propinqua

 'Emerald Sunshine' (Ulmus propinqua) is a tree suited to the Colorado Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 35–45 ft tall and 25–35 ft wide, and needs medium water.
-Limited Front Range track record — performance varies; better to choose proven elm alternatives like 'Princeton' (U. americana) or accolade hybrids.
+It matures to about 35–45 ft tall and 25–35 ft wide, fast-growing, needs medium water, and prefers full sun.
+Limited Front Range track record, performance varies; better to choose proven elm alternatives like 'Princeton' (U. americana) or accolade hybrids.

 Photos